NVIDIA-AI-IOT/torch2trt/README.md

 ### How to add (or override) a converter

-Here we show how to add an example converter using the TensorRT python API.
+Here we show how to add a converter for the ``ReLU`` module using the TensorRT python API.

 ```python